-• The Pupil Attendance Service must be notified of all decisions.

-- If the child is already known to CSSW, their allocated social worker should be notified immediately. - If the child is not known to CSSW, but the school has concerns about their welfare, the designated safeguarding lead should make a referral to CSSW.
+- The Pupil Attendance Service must be notified of all decisions. - If the child is already known to CSSW, their allocated social worker should be notified immediately. - If the child is not known to CSSW, but the school has concerns about their welfare, the designated safeguarding lead should make a referral to CSSW.

-B3 Peer on peer (child on child) abuse
+B3 Child on child abuse

-The school/college will ensure that all staff are aware of peer on peer abuse and know what action to take when a pupil's behaviour is likely to cause harm to other pupils.
+The school/college will ensure that all staff are aware of child on child abuse and know what action to take when a pupil's behaviour is likely to cause harm to other pupils.
 This may be through: